GANJAKHOR001/SB_AI_CHAT/README.md

-# Aaru ChatBot
+# Tamanna ChatBot

-Aaru ChatBot is an AI-powered Telegram bot designed to enhance user interactions through intelligent responses, automation, and seamless integrations.
+Tamanna ChatBot is an AI-powered Telegram bot designed to enhance user interactions through intelligent responses, automation, and seamless integrations.
 Built with Python, MongoDB, and Pyrogram, it provides a fast, secure, and extensible chat experience.

 ## Features